timesscar/tinyllama-docs/docs/itxllama/accessories.md

         * Requires an IDE to SATA adapter to function. (_ITX Llama has no onboard IDE_)
         * Does not support copy-protected images
         * Has a very rudimentary image selection mechanism as of 2024-11-21.
+    * Add-ons:
+        * With a Pi Pico/DAC board populated with a Pi Pico W, you can add remote image management to the ZuluIDE
+        * The DAC board also enables passing CD Audio to the onboard Crystal sound chip

 ## Floppy Disk Drives

 1. GoTek Floppy Emulator - _requires an adapter_
+    * **Status:** As of 2025-01-30, this is NOT working on the ITX Llama
     * Connects to a Floppy to USB adapter and to the rear USB ports.
     * Emulates a 720k/1.44MB Floppy drive with images stored on USB.
     * Link(s):
       * Adapter: [Floppy (34pin) to USB][FloppytoUSB]
 2. 3.5" Floppy Drive - _requires an adapter_
+    * **Status:** As of 2025-01-30, this is NOT working on the ITX Llama
     * Connects to a Floppy to USB adapter and to the rear USB ports.
     * Link(s):
       * Adapter: [Floppy (34pin) to USB][FloppytoUSB]